grpc/grpc.github.io/docs/quickstart/csharp.md

 ```

 This document will walk you through the "Hello World" example.
-It can be found in the directory `examples/csharp/Helloworld`.
+The projects and source files can be found in the `examples/csharp/Helloworld` directory.

 The example in this walkthrough already adds the necessary
 dependencies for you (Grpc, Grpc.Tools and Google.Protobuf NuGet packages).